 What you can expect

-Your doctor will interpret the results of your test and call you if he or she has any concerns.
-You'll likely need to see your doctor once or twice a year for routine checkups while the device is in place.
+Your health care provider receives the test results and discusses any concerns with you.
+You'll likely need to have health checkups once or twice a year while the device is in place.

-An implantable loop recorder is invisible and doesn't interfere with your daily activities.
-It has no patches or wires, and you don't have to worry about getting the device wet while bathing or swimming.
-These devices are supposed to be safe for use during a medical imaging procedure called magnetic resonance imaging (MRI), but let your doctor know about your implant before you schedule such a test.
+An implantable loop recorder doesn't interfere with your daily activities.
+It has no patches or wires.
+You don't have to worry about getting the device wet while bathing or swimming.

-It's also possible an implantable loop recorder might set off metal detectors, for example, at an airport.
-Your doctor can provide you with a device identification card to carry with you for such situations.
+It's also possible that an implantable loop recorder might be spotted by metal detectors, for example, at an airport.
+Your health care provider can provide you with a device identification card to carry with you for such situations.